Skip to main content

 My work brings children’s literature studies into dialogue with a range of other fields including classics, postcolonial studies, fashion and music.
 It is guided by comparative approaches, engaging with Francophone and Anglophone material, and tracing the movement of works not only across linguistic and national borders but also between media and forms.

-I have learnt an enormous amount through my collaborations with individuals and organisations across the creative and cultural industries, including Liberty, London, the V&A, the London Symphony Orchestra and composer Paul Rissmann.
+I have learnt an enormous amount through my collaborations with individuals and organisations across the creative and cultural industries, including Liberty, London, the V&A, Fevered Sleep, the London Symphony Orchestra and composer Paul Rissmann.
+Some of this work formed an Impact Case Study in REF2021: ‘Alice's Adventures in 21st-Century Creative Industries: Enrichment, Extension and Diversification of a Victorian Icon’ (3/4*).

 My recent publications explore varied topics including the fancy dress component of World Book Day and the representation of museums in children’s literature.
 I have also been pursuing some of the many issues and materials uncovered in research for my latest book on Alice in Wonderland’s visual identity in the nineteenth century.
 These articles explore the sonic dimensions of the Alice books and the longstanding tradition of male performance of Carroll’s works.

-I have been part of the supervisory teams of five successfully completed PhD projects addressing a wide range of aspects of children’s lives and forms of cultural production for young people.
+I have been part of the supervisory teams of seven successfully completed PhD projects addressing a wide range of aspects of children’s lives and forms of cultural production for young people.
 These include translations of modernist children’s literature in France, representations of punitive practices in Golden Age children’s literature, the place of the non-European world in the lives of British children, and child migration to East London.
-With colleagues in Geography, Film and Comparative Literature, I am currently working with five further students on projects exploring, for example, the history of the V&A Museum of Childhood, fashion and performativity in adaptations of Cinderella, and illustrated works produced in Britain and Bengal.
+With colleagues in Drama, Film and Comparative Literature, I am currently working with seven further students on projects exploring, for example, illustrated works produced in Britain and Bengal, child clones in YA literature and co-creation as a form of political activism in the work of Fevered Sleep.

 These students, joined by other PhD students and early career researchers from across QMUL with interests in children and childhood, meet fortnightly in the reading and discussion group of the Centre for Childhood Cultures, which I co-founded and direct.
 The Centre brings together researchers from across the Faculty of Humanities and Social Sciences and beyond to foster research on children’s everyday lives and experiences, with a special focus on creativity, forms of literacy, and the links between different aspects of childhood culture.